EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 You can learn more about the parameters that Svelte components expect in [the official documentation](https://svelte.dev/docs#Client-side_component_API).

 Another interesting aspect of setting up a Svelte app is that it uses [Rollup](https://rollupjs.org) as a module bundler by default.
 You can confirm this by looking at the `my-svelte-project/rollup.config.js` file that was created.
 If you prefer [Webpack](https://webpack.js.org/), Svelte also supports it.
-All you need to do to build with Webpack-instead of Rollup is use this command when creating your app:
+All you need to do to build with Webpack instead of Rollup is use this command when creating your app:

 ```bash
 npx degit sveltejs/template-webpack svelte-app
 ```

-This is just using the project template hosted on [GitHub](https://github.com/sveltejs/template-webpack) and it will build out a Webpack based application functionally identical to the one we’ve just created.
+This is just using the project template hosted on [GitHub](https://github.com/sveltejs/template-webpack) and it will build out a Webpack-based application functionally identical to the one we’ve just created.
 You will see that such projects include a `webpack.config.js` file instead of `rollup.config.js`.

 ### The templating capabilities are powerful

 When it comes to templating, Svelte has everything that you would expect from a modern JavaScript front-end framework and then some.
-You got your basics like interpolation and flow control, but there are also some more advanced features that look to be very useful.
+You’ve got your basics like interpolation and flow control, but there are also some more advanced features that look to be very useful.
 Here’s an example component that demonstrate some of the most common capabilities:

 ```html
 <script>